Marcellus and Utica Shale

 - Maryland: Citizen Shale, Maryland Fracking Moratorium Now, Chesapeake Climate Action Network

-- Ohio: People’s Oil & Gas Collaborative, Ohio Environmental Council, OH Sierra Club
+- Ohio: People’s Oil & Gas Collaborative, Ohio Environmental Council, Center for Health, Environment, and Justice, OH Sierra Club

-- New York: NY Water Rangers, New Yorkers Against Fracking, Concerned Health Professionals, Catskill Citizens for Safe Energy
+- New York: New Yorkers Against Fracking, Concerned Health Professionals, Catskill Citizens for Safe Energy, Environmental Advocates of New York

-- Pennsylvania: Campaign for Clean Water, PennEnvironment, Clean Air Council, Delaware Riverkeeper Network
+- Pennsylvania: Campaign for Clean Water, PennEnvironment, Clean Water Action, Clean Air Council, Delaware Riverkeeper Network